oschwengers/referenceseeker/paper/paper.md

 ‘complete’ or whose RefSeq category is either denoted as ‘reference genome’ or ‘representative genome’, as well as kmer profiles, related species names, NCBI Taxonomy identifiers and RefSeq assembly identifiers.
-For convenient and fully automatic updates, we provide locally executable scripts implemented in bash and Nextflow ​[@Di_Tommaso:2017]​ .
+For convenient and fully automatic updates, we provide locally executable scripts implemented in bash and Nextflow ​[@Di_Tommaso:2017]​.
+Non-public genomes can be imported into existing or newly created databases by an auxiliary command line interface.

 ## Database Lookup of CRGs
 To reduce the number of necessary ANI calculations a kmer profile-based lookup of CRGs